MonoidMusician/blog/sources/comprehensive_errors.md

 ### Monads and Applicatives in Parallel

 Functional implementations use monads to sequence effects in the compiler.
-We’ll talk about the details of what these effects are later, since it matters more in the applicative version, but for now assume it has errors (via `ExceptT`), local context (via `ReaderT`), information reporting (via `WriterT`), and eventually state (via `StateT` … but actually not).
+Weʼll talk about the details of what these effects are later, since it matters more in the applicative version, but for now assume it has errors (via `ExceptT`), local context (via `ReaderT`), information reporting (via `WriterT`), and eventually state (via `StateT` … but actually not).

 The original motivation for the parallel class is asynchronous operations.
 Strictly speaking, we do not need to talk about asynchronous effects here – static language semantics (for Dhall in particular) should not need to talk about disk or network access, for typechecking or evaluation.
 Still, it is worth it to provide context on parallel effects for one paragraph.